Sarathrayi/binance/README.md

-# Binance Order Book Viewer
+# Binance Order Book Viewer :rocket:

 This is a web application that interacts with the Binance Spot API to retrieve trading pair data and real-time order book information.